IsaacG/Advent-of-Code/2015/reflections.md

 This was a bit slow to run since I did not optimize it, but it still ran fast enough.
 Then I realized that the Python `hashlib` allows you to reuse partial hashes, which helped things along.

+# Day 17: No Such Thing as Too Much.
+Count ways to fill containers.

+`itertools.combinations()` made this exercise relatively trivial.
+There was nothing too exciting here.